dsolstad/walkthrough-try2hack.nl/level06.md

 #### Level 6

-Download and install Wireshark (you will find it easily on google) or any other packet sniffer.
+Download and install Wireshark or any other packet sniffer.
 Start capturing.

 Now open LEVEL6.EXE and type a random username and password.
-Now you will se that you got some packages in Wireshark.
+You will se that you got some packages in Wireshark.
 One of them contain this data:
 ```
 (ENCRYPTION TYPE)